abrie/mapatlapi/README.md

 Unfortunately some of these calls are POST's and therefore subject to CORS restrictions.

-### Unofficial CLI
+### CLI

-The CLI mirrors the above RPC methods as commandline arguments.
+The CLI exposes the API as commandline arguments.
 For example:

-- `docker run abriedev/mapatlapi` to see the help screen.
+`docker run abriedev/mapatlapi` to see the help screen.

-1. `docker run abriedev/mapatlapi geocoder -address="55 Trinity Ave SW"` returns candidate Ref_IDs.
+1. `docker run abriedev/mapatlapi geocoder -address="55 Trinity Ave SW"` returns JSON with candidate Ref_IDs.
 2. `docker run abriedev/mapatlapi location -id=490131` Uses Ref_ID to retrieve the location.
 3. `docker run abriedev/mapatlapi places -id=490131 -category=PL_PARKS` Returns parks nearby.

-#### As a server/microservice
+### Microservice

-The CLI may also be run as a webserver:
+The app may also be run as a webserver, for example:

-`docker run abriedev/mapatlapi server -port XXXX`
+`docker run -p 8888:8000 abriedev/mapatlapi:latest server -port 8000`

-The following routes mirror the CLI commands described above:
+Which exposes the API through https://localhost:8888 with the following routes:

 1. `/geocoder?address=url-encoded-address-parameter-here`
 2. `/locations?id=ref_id_here`
 3. `/places?id=ref_id_here&category=category_here`

-## Unofficial API
+### API

-This repository is an importable Go module.

 `import "https://github.com/abrie/mapatlapi"`